myquay/michael-mckenna.com/blog/content/post/2023/indie-auth-in-asp-net.md

 #### Usage

-I wanted to make it easy to add IndieAuth support so the library API similar to adding support for other authentication methods.
+I wanted to make it easy to add IndieAuth support so the library API is similar to adding support for other authentication methods.
 You set it up by adding a few lines of code to your config file similar to any other handler.

 ```csharp